breannams/starfinder-npc-creator/spec.md

 Specs:

  [x]Use Sinatra to build the app
- [x]Use ActiveRecord for storing information in a database - used activerecord to create table migrations to use for a database
+ [x]Use ActiveRecord for storing information in a database - used activerecord to create table migrations for users and npcs.
  [x]Include more than one model class (e.g. User, Post, Category) - 2 models, a User and an NPC model.
  [x]Include at least one has_many relationship on your User model (e.g. User has_many Posts) - User has_many npcs
  [x]Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) - Npcs belongs_to user